 A wealthy farmer, Giles Corey was known as a stubborn old man and may have criticized the trials.
 He plead not guilty to all charges but refused to stand trial.
 As a result he was forced to undergo Peine forte et dure, a process whereby a defendant has increasingly heavier weights placed upon their chest until they either cooperated with the court or died.
 Corey supposedly believed that his execution was a forgone conclusion and so opted to skip the trial altogether.
 The Corey case is the only time in U.S. history Peine forte et dure was used.

 Corey withstood the torture for two days before succumbing, his last words were reportedly “more weight.”
 His wife, Martha, would be executed herself three days later.

 "Giles Corey's Punishment and Awful Death"

 Giles Corey Memorial Bench

 Salem, MA 01970

 7 November 2022

 Dorothy Good, age 4- Daughter of Sarah Good, often incorrectly called Dorcas.
 She was the youngest person to be imprisoned during the trials.
 Never charged, she spent nearly nine months in jail until her father was able to pay her jailing costs.
-Dorothy was reportedly so traumatized by her ordeal that she never recovered, and would be unable to care for herself for the rest of her life.
+Dorothy was reportedly so traumatized by her ordeal that she never recovered, and suffered from mental health issues for the rest of her life.